-- 1. Reconciliation to other sources (preferably audited) - For example, does an asset file reconcile to the balance sheet? - For example, does the total benefit/premium/records, etc., reconcile to data in other financial records of the company? - 2.
+- 1. Reconciliation to other sources (preferably audited): - For example, does an asset file reconcile to the balance sheet? - For example, do the total benefit/premium/records, etc., reconcile to data in other financial records of the company? - 2.
 Summarize and compare input data to prior periods, if applicable. - 3.
 Check and investigate data points that are outliers for possible errors.
-Examples are age 115, zero benefit, zero premium.
+Examples are age 115, zero benefit, zero premium. - 4.
+How are missing data handled?
+Is a data assumption made or is an error generated?
+Is it flagged? - 5.
+Data assumptions would be reviewed periodically to assess their appropriateness. - 6.
+Is the size of the data file consistent with prior periods?